 Ignite at University of Texas at Dallas

-Our founder, Salena, was invited to host two, jam packed break-out sessions on wage negotiations, as she spent the day educating high school, college, and professional women on how best to negotiate their wages when applying for a job or career.
+Our founder, Salena S. Guipzot, was invited by Ignite National to the University of Texas at Dallas host two, jam packed break-out sessions on wage negotiations, as she spent the day educating high school, college, and professional women on how best to negotiate their wages when applying or preparing for their next career move.

 MARTINEZ STREET WOMEN'S CENTER